WithSecureOpenSource/pytest-rts/README.md

 3. switch to directory with target project
 4. install all the dependencies needed for testing (should be installed into the same tests_selector virtual environment)
 5. go back to `tests_selector` directory
-6. execute `tests_selector path/to/target_project`
+6. execute `tests_selector_init path/to/target_project`

+### Running tests related to the changes

+1. switch to directory with target project
+2. execute `tests_selector`

 # Development

-* Don't forget to run `make install` before you are going to try the latest changes
+* ~~Don't forget to run `make install` before you are going to try the latest changes~~ - not needed as all the changes in source files are available immediately, just call the needed command line tool from the package